 The Numbers Are In

-A five year study conducted by a trio of reputable universities followed over 700 lymphedema patients for five years and determined the following benefits of compression therapy:
+A five year study conducted by a trio of reputable universities followed over 700 lymphedema patients for five years and determined the following benefits of compression therapy and extremity pump:

 - 75-percent reduction in cellulitis episodes among non-cancer patients